 Tip #19- Dirty Dress?
 Don’t Stress

-The following advice goes against every fiber of every bride’s being.
+The following advice will probably go against every fiber of your being.
 Don’t worry too much about getting your dress dirty.
 Did your eye start to twitch right there?
 I understand that after spending so much money and time on finding the perfect dress, the last thing you would want to do is let it get dirty or stained.
 But… when are you actually going to wear this dress again?
 Don’t be afraid to work with your photographer on getting some kickass photos in your dress, even if you’re worried about getting your dress dirty in some of the shots.
 I promise, promise, promise that I’m not going to get your dress dirty on purpose (nor will any other photographer).
 But if you let yourself relax about keeping your dress perfect, your day will be a lot better all around.

 Tip #20- It Takes Two to Bustle